 Description

-Interpreting History is a mini unit created to align with Section 3 of the unit “Time and Space” in the new Alberta Grade 5 social studies curriculum.
+Interpreting History (updated to the latest curriculum revisions in May 2025) is a unit created to align with Section 2 of “Time and Space” in the new Alberta Grade 5 social studies curriculum.
 It’s completely laid out with teacher notes and a sequence of activities, so very little prep is required by the teacher.

 This resource includes: